Read the Series

 Second, be careful which directory sites you list your site on.
 You don’t want a backlink that search engines might see as spammy.

 Third, and this one is critical, you MUST have your NAP information on your website, either in the header or the footer (I recommend both).
 It’s not good enough to put it on one page and be done with it.
 You want it on all of your pages and the best way to do that is by putting it in those headers and footers.

 If you don’t have the NAP information on your site, you won’t get credit for the off-site NAP citation.
 Google will find that citation, but not know where to give the credit.

-Just because you add a link to a directory citation that directs to your website, does not mean that you will get credit for that link.
+Just because you add a link to a directory citation that directs to your website, that does not mean you will get credit for that link.
 You might get credit for the citation, but that link may not count as a backlink.
-And that’s because a lot of directory sites use rel=”nofollow” attributes on their links, which tells search engines not to pass ‘link equity’ onto the linked site.
+That’s because a lot of directory sites use rel=”nofollow” attributes on their links, which tells search engines not to pass ‘link equity’ onto the linked site.